Retatrutide Long-Term Safety: 2-Year Follow-Up Data from Phase 3 Trials

 Serious Adverse Events 8–10% Varies Gallbladder, pancreatitis risk

-• Dysesthesia: 20.9% (tingling sensations, onset variable, persistence unknown)
+• Dysesthesia: 20.9% (tingling sensations — onset variable, long-term persistence unknown)

 • Constipation: 12%

-Serious adverse events: 8-10% of participants experienced a serious adverse event (SAE), defined as an event requiring hospitalization or medical intervention.
-The most common SAEs were gallbladder-related issues (cholecystitis, cholelithiasis) at 2.4%, consistent with other GLP-1 medications.
-Pancreatitis occurred in <1% of participants.
+Serious adverse events: 8–10% of participants experienced a serious adverse event (SAE).
+The most common were gallbladder-related issues (cholecystitis, cholelithiasis) at 2.4%, consistent with other GLP-1 medications.
+Pancreatitis occurred in less than 1% of participants.

-The critical limitation: 68 weeks is not "long-term."
-Obesity requires years of treatment.
-We need 2-year, 5-year, and ideally 10-year data to fully understand retatrutide's safety profile over the treatment duration most patients will require.
+The critical limitation: Even 80–104 weeks is not "long-term" for a chronic disease medication.
+We need 5-year and 10-year data to fully understand retatrutide's safety profile over the duration most patients will require.
+That data is years away.

 Sustained Weight Loss: Does It Plateau or Continue?

-TRIUMPH-4 showed continued weight loss through week 68, the trial's endpoint.
-The trajectory was:
+TRIUMPH-4 showed continued weight loss through week 68.
+TRIUMPH-1 extended this picture significantly:

 • Week 24: 17.3% weight loss